- GEORGIA ||

 Intro to Gay Tbilisi

-In a city where ancient Orthodox churches dot every corner and tradition runs deeper than the Mtkvari River, Tbilisi's rainbow-colored undercurrent might surprise you.
+In a city where ancient Orthodox churches dot every corner and tradition runs deeper than the Mtkvari River (Kura River), Tbilisi's rainbow-colored undercurrent might surprise you.
 Georgia's capital is experiencing a queer renaissance that's as complex as its famous wine 🍷.

 Welcome to gay Tbilisi, where Soviet-era apartments host secret drag shows and traditional supra feasts sometimes come with a side of fierce.
 While it's not exactly the San Francisco of the Caucasus, this city's LGBTQ+ scene is carving out its own unique identity, one underground party and activist meetup at a time!